Vemma is a pyramid scheme that targets college students with promises of getting rich quick.

 This team bonus made Vemma a pyramid scheme.

 Recruited two people that have to purchase $150 each month to remain qualified and you earn a 10% commission, $15 each week.

 Recruited four people with a $150 per month order each and you earn a 15% commission, $22.50 each week.

-There are other leadership bonuses and commissions which require more purchases to qualify.
+There are other leadership bonuses and commissions that require more purchases to qualify.
 Please refer to the compensation plan for more information.